About Layer 3 Unicast Routing

 Only specified routes are propagated from the remote (stub) router.
 The stub router responds to all queries for summaries, connected routes, redistributed static routes, external routes, and internal routes with the message “inaccessible.”
 A router that is configured as a stub sends a special peer information packet to all neighboring routers to report its status as a stub router.

-Any neighbor that receives a packet informing it of the stub status does not query the stub router for any routes, and a router that has a stub peer does not query that peer.
+Any neighbor that receives a packet that informs it of the stub status does not query the stub router for any routes, and a router that has a stub peer does not query that peer.
 The stub router depends on the distribution router to send the proper updates to all peers.

 Figure 1-2 shows a simple hub-and-spoke configuration.